Safe and effective practice declarations and fitness to practise self-referrals

 ‘Declare to the appropriate authority and Social Work England anything that might affect my ability to do my job competently or may affect my fitness to practise, or if I am subject to criminal proceedings or a regulatory finding is made against me, anywhere in the world.’

 We will provide more information about what you need to refer to us later in this guidance.
-If you are in doubt, you can get independent advice, such as from a trade union.
+If you are in doubt, you can get independent advice, such as from a trade union or a legal representative.

 What you need to declare

-Things that impact your fitness to practise include (but are not limited to):
+Things that impact your fitness to practise include, but are not limited to (any of the following):

 - findings by other regulatory bodies.
-For example, if another regulator (that you are also registered with) finds that your fitness to practise is impaired
+For example, if another regulator (that you are or have been registered with) finds that your fitness to practise is impaired

-- being barred from working with children or vulnerable adults
+- if you are barred from working with children or vulnerable adults

 - health conditions that affect your ability to carry out your usual duties as a social worker